MarkWilcock/Generative-AI-Course/31 Analyse Supercar Data.md

 Download the data from [here](./Resources/mtcars.csv).

+FYI: This is data from the US and the 1970s so is expressed on American Imperial units.
+The mpg is expressed in miles per US gallon and weight in pounds (lb).
+You may want to convert to more familiar units such as miles per litre.
+There are 3.785 litres in a US gallon.
+A pounds (lb) of weight is 0.454 kg.

+Here are some suggested prompts to start your analysis.
+The first prompt describes of the columns – this is useful as the variable names are difficult to understand

+*Initial Prompt*
 Here is the description of the column (variable) names
 * model, Model Name
 * mpg, Miles/(US) gallon